fukamachi/shelly/README.markdown

 If not, you need at least one Common Lisp implementation and [Quicklisp](http://www.quicklisp.org/beta/).

 ### Installing the stable version

+The stable version in the current Quicklisp release requires Perl5.

     (ql:quickload :shelly)
     (shelly:install)